SirFaenor/laravel-miscellaneous/selective-env-variables/README.md

 Selective environment variables loading based on current host, useful for setting different configurations during development.
-Create a file for each execution host inside `/env` folder and insert custom or overloaded variables into them.
+Create a file for each execution host inside `/env` folder (including cli) and insert custom or overwritten variables into them.

 Eg.
 ```